Niasio/CTF-UIUCTF2021/OSINT/OSINT_The_Creator/README.md

 Using the hint (which was: "*It's on Discord :)*"), you have to look for the discord of dear Thomas.

-## Research
+## Researches

 <ins>Two cases are possible:</ins>
 - Thomas has the name "Thomas" on Discord
 - Thomas doesn't have the same Discord name.

 Fortunately for us, we see that an admin is called Thomas, it's probably him :D.
 If it wasn't the case, we would have had to search the word Thomas in the Discord server via the search tool, or find a social network and compare the nicknames.